Finland

 Total Fertility Gap (TFG)

 Finland’s Total Fertility Gap (TFG) is 39.6% in 2024 (equivalent to a TFR of 1.25).
 It is essentially unchanged from 2023 (little change).
 Across the most recent five-year window (2020–2024), the Total Fertility Gap has been rising with an average of 35.7%.
 Against the oldest decade baseline on record (2020s, 35.7%), the TFG stands higher by about 3.9pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TFG | Year | TFG |